 My recently finished PhD project at the University of Nottingham looked at the ecology and evolution of individual behavioural variation.
+The initial focus was on animal behaviour, but as I progressed, I have also developed research lines concerning microbiology and artificial intelligence.

 – Macro-evolution and –ecology